BigDataForSanDiego/Team-115/README.md

 #### Team Number: `Team 115`

-#### Team Name: `Proability Powerhouse`
+#### Team Name: `Probability Powerhouse`

 #### Your team’s hackathon idea in One sentence:
-##### `We propose to create an app that visualizes data from a dataset containing counts of inpatient hospitalizations and emergency department visits for patients with Behavioral Health Disorders; futhermore, this app aims to provide relevant information about mental health tendencies in specific groups.`
+##### `We propose to create an app that visualizes data from a dataset containing counts of inpatient hospitalizations and emergency department visits for patients with Behavioral Health Disorders; furthermore, this app aims to provide relevant information about mental health tendencies in specific groups.`

 #### A visual